-HOW TO USE: See also Warning section.Take this medication by mouth with or without food as directed by your doctor, usually 1 to 2 times daily.The dosage is based on your medical condition and response to treatment.Use this medication regularly in order to get the most benefit from it.
+HOW TO USE: See also Warning section.Take this medication by mouth with or without food as directed by your doctor, usually 1 to 2 times daily.Apple juice and orange juice may prevent your body from fully absorbing atenolol.
+It is best to avoid drinking apple/orange juice within 4 hours of taking atenolol.The dosage is based on your medical condition and response to treatment.Use this medication regularly in order to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.
 It is important to continue taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.If this product is used for chest pain, it must be taken regularly to be effective.
 It should not be used to treat chest pain when it occurs.
 Use other medications (such as nitroglycerin placed under the tongue) to relieve chest pain as directed by your doctor.It may take 1 to 2 weeks before you get the full benefit of this medication.
 Tell your doctor if your condition does not improve or if it worsens (for example, if your blood pressure readings remain high or increase, if your chest pain occurs more often).

 Report Problems to the Food and Drug Administration